 If you’re looking for screen monitoring software there are a few different options to consider:

-Odesk is a platform to help you find contractors in any country and a software platform for managing workers.
+Upwork (formerly known as oDesk) is a platform to help you find contractors in any country and a software platform for managing workers.
 They have a screen capture technology that works by taking screen shots every 15 minutes.
 They also have activity notes and they track how often the person has used their keyboard and mouse.

 This tool has screenshot history, keystroke recording, activity updates and a representation of how much the person has used their keyboard and mouse.
 The cost for Agent Guardian is $15 per month per user.

 Webwatcher and StaffCop are a couple more example of applications that have a comprehensive set of monitoring features including: keystroke logging, email monitoring and web site monitoring.
 If the software is not visible and controlled by the user then it is actually an invasion of privacy in our opinion, and definitely is not suitable for work-from-home employees.
 It may also be illegal in your country to install monitoring software without an employee or contractors consent.
 As always, do your research.

 What is ethical monitoring?